innate2adaptive/tcRIP/README.md

 import dataProcessing as dp
 ```

 Now use the following code block to load the sequences and filter out the CDR3s that are in both classes.
 Note that this will load the data from the data records file (../blob/master/data_records).
+Note that although the V and J genes are provided in separate lists they match to the sequences by index.
 ```python